What to Do in Rome: Complete Guide for First Timers

 It’s more likely that the gladiatorial battles were similar to modern-day boxing matches than the bloodbaths you’ve seen Russell Crowe participate in.

 It’s massive, and it’s an incredible feat of human ingenuity.
-I, Matt, have done the Colosseum four different times now, and each time my jaw hits the floor as you emerge onto the platform around the edge of the arena.
+I, Matt, have done the Colosseum four different times now, and each time my jaw hits the floor as I emerge onto the platform around the edge of the arena.

 The Roman Forum